CraigWWright/BBC-Technical_Test/ReadME.md

 # How to Run the Program

-1. Ensure you java is install on your machine by typing in the cmd line.
+1. Ensure java is installed on your machine by typing in the cmd line.
 	`` java -version ``
 	Java can be downloaded here: 	https://www.oracle.com/java/technologies/downloads/?er=221886
 2. Ensure Maven is installed by typing in the cmd line.